d-dimos/math-draft/topics/ce.md

 \int H(x) p(x) dx = \int H(x) \dfrac{p(x)}{q(x)}q(x) dx = \mathbb{E}_{x\sim q(x)}\left [ H(x) \dfrac{p(x)}{q(x)} \right]
 $$

 This rewritting allows us to estimate the desired expected value by drawing samples from an arbitrary distribution $q(x)$ namely $\textit{proposal distribution}$.
-We want to choose $g(x)$ to reduce variance of the estimator and sample efficiently.
+We want to choose $q(x)$ to reduce variance of the estimator and sample efficiently.

 If we find a good choice for the proposal distribution then we estimate the expected value as: